 Performance Remediation Plan (PRP)

 The Performance Remediation Plan is used to document faculty deficiencies based on the outcomes from the annual review.
-The purpose of the PRP is designed to enable the faculty member to correct unsatisfactory performance in some aspect of their role or responsibilities.
+The purpose of the PRP is designed to enable the faculty member to correct unsatisfactory (1 or a 2 on the common Likert Scale) performance in some aspect of their role or responsibilities.
 The plan must be approved by the Dean and submitted to GC’s Office of Academic Affairs.
 Two meetings during the fall semester and two during the spring semester must be held to review progress, document additional needs/resources, planned accomplishments for the upcoming quarter.
 After each meeting, the academic administrator should summarize the meeting and indicate if the faculty member is on track to complete the PRP.
 Consequences for failure to meet the expectations of the PRP must be stated at the conclusion of each meeting.

 Performance Improvement Plan (PIP)